bueler/mcd-extended/c/README.md

 The Q1 finite element implementation is slower.
 It is built starting from the basic quadrature and FE tools from `c/ch9/phelm.c` in `p4pdes`; here they are in `q1fem.{h|c}`.
-The following run gets comparable error to above on a grid with 4 times fewer degrees of freedom (67 million), but it costs 62000 flops per degree of freedom.
+The following FAS+NGS run gets comparable error to above on a grid with 4 times fewer degrees of freedom (67 million), but it costs 62000 flops per degree of freedom.
 This is almost 100 times more work per degree of freedom.
 The reason is that NGS is much more expensive per degree of freedom.